1minEpowMinX/browser_data_migration/README.md

 ### 📦 Export Data
 1. Run the utility and select `1.
 Export Data`.
-2. Choose target profile from your PC.
+2. Choose target profile from PC.
 3. The program will detect installed browsers and save:
    - a `browser_data.json` file;
    - directories with browser profiles.